I Have 3 Serious Mental Illnesses — But That Won't Stop Me From Having Kids

 My husband, Brandon, and I both love kids.
 The night we became exclusive, we joked about baby names.
 Brandon, whose last name is Lee, insisted we should name our hypothetical son “Bruce Wayne Lee,” after his two favourite Bruces.
 Which wasn’t much worse than my secret favourite, Kermit (once a dignified name of Irish origin before the damn frog stole it).
 I was 31, in love, and the family I wanted finally felt within reach.

 Until that day at Women’s College Hospital.
 When I went for my consultation, I was ready to hear some hard truths.
-After all, while 23% of Canadian moms experience depression and/or anxiety after birth, women with mental illnesses are more likely to develop mental-health complications both during and after pregnancy thanks to hormonal shifts.
-Then, there’s all the typical new mom lifestyle upheavals — zero sleep, isolation, not knowing what the eff you’re doing — a perfect storm of experiences so overwhelming, they can also trigger postpartum depression and anxiety.
+After all, women with mental illnesses are more likely to develop mental-health complications both during and after pregnancy thanks to hormonal shifts.
+Then, there’s all the typical new mum lifestyle upheavals — zero sleep, isolation, not knowing what the eff you’re doing — a perfect storm of experiences so overwhelming, they can also trigger postpartum depression and anxiety.
 “Exhaustion is a real thing.
 We now know all mothers need more help than they have historically had,” says Dr. Nichole Fairbrother, a clinical psychologist who studies perinatal mental health at the University of British Columbia.

 Advertisement